sollid-web/solid-succotash/frontend/posts/why-we-built-wolvcapital.md

 So this is us, writing it down early, while it still costs nothing to be principled.
 While it still feels sharp.

-If you’re looking for hype, we’re not it.
+If you're looking for hype, we're not it.

-If you’re looking for a steady partner, someone who takes risk seriously and communication seriously and long term outcomes seriously, then yeah.
-That’s what WolvCapital is here to be.
+If you're looking for a steady partner, someone who takes risk seriously and communication seriously and long term outcomes seriously, then yeah.
+That's what WolvCapital is here to be.

 And what we refuse to be is just as important.